kostaGRG/software-engineering-MedBook/README.md

 # Software Engineering: MedBook
 This repository contains the deliverables (pdf files) as well as some class diagramms (uml files) of the **MedBook** project.
 This project, which was developed in the context of **Software Engineering I** course, involves brainstorming and designing the abstract features of an innovative software application.
+The course's goal was to make us familiar with the agile development practices for modern software applications, and basic principles like user requirements, usecases, user stories and UI/UX design.
 ## Contributors:
 1. Konstantinos Gerogiannis
    Email: kostas.gerogiannis04@gmail.com